 The Impact Evaluation found that Pawsitivity's service dogs have a life-changing impact on the lives of their handlers.
 Handlers reported improvements in their physical health, emotional well-being, social interactions, and overall quality of life.
 They also reported feeling more independent and confident since receiving their service dog.

-Transparent.
-Pawsitivity provides service dogs to veterans at no cost to the veteran, but it takes $25,000 (in 2020 dollars) to train a service dog, and Pawsitivity tracks every penny spent.
+3. Transparent.
+Pawsitivity provides service dogs to veterans at no cost to the veteran, but it takes $25,000 (in 2020 dollars) to train a service dog, and we track every penny spent.
 (Note that there are many other funding needs and levels, such as $50,000 to start a pilot program to help veterans train their own service dogs, $10,000 to help fund public education programs, or $1,000 to fully equip a service dog).
-Pawsitivity is completely transparent about its finances and its IRS 990s, CPA reviews, and annual reports publicly available.
-All financials are in accordance with Generally Accepted Accounting Principles (GAAP).
+We are completely transparent about our finances and our IRS 990s, CPA reviews, and annual reports publicly available.
+All our financials are in accordance with Generally Accepted Accounting Principles (GAAP).
 We have earned Charity Review Council's highest rating (Meets Standards) and achieved Guidestar's Platinum Status.

-Pawsitivity is committed to being open and honest about how they use your donations.
-We believe that donors have a right to know how their money is being spent, and we are proud to share their financial information with the public.
+We are committed to being open and honest about how we use your donations.
+We believe that donors have a right to know how their money is being spent, and we are proud to share our financial information with the public.

 Our training style for both dogs and families is very personalized.
 Pawsitivity's goal is to find the best solution for each particular dog/handler partnership, so we only work one-on-one with clients, rather than teaching classrooms full of people and dogs.
 We find that this warm, friendly, personalized style is the most effective way to find successful solutions for the complicated lives of veterans with disabilities.
 Pawsitivity is a full member of Animal Assisted Intervention International (AAII) and is committed to positive reinforcement training methods (the same methods the U.S. Army uses).